-Demonstration Entry form to be turned in on Tuesday, January 16, 2018 during non-perishable check-in.
+Demonstration Entry form to be turned in on Tuesday, January 21, 2020 during non-perishable check-in.

-Activity scheduled for Thursday, January 25, 2018 beginning at 9:00 am

-A demonstration, as in practical showing or telling how to do something(actually making an end product) or showing(demonstrating) how a product works that has already been made.
+Activity scheduled for Thursday, January 30, 2020 beginning at 9:00 am showing (demonstrating) how a product works that has already been made.
 A product is involved.
 This event will be judged and ribbons awarded.